terzhang/jinhii-site/README.md

 ## Installation

-This project is bootstrapped by [Create React App][CRA] so read their doc if you don't know what to do.
+This project is bootstrapped by [Create React App][cra] so read their doc if you don't know what to do.

 Clone this repository and change to directory